UWPCE-PythonCert/IntroPython-2017/_sources/modules/Git.rst.txt

    :width: 50%
    :class: center

-Each class with have repository created specifically it, called something like: "Wi2018-Online".
+Each class with have repository created specifically for it, called something like: "Wi2018-Online".

 In examples below it is called IntroToPython, so replace that in your head with the name of your classes repository.